What Is Time of Supply In GST?

 There are 3 key concepts that help taxpayers understand the date when tax is due to be paid, the type of tax to be paid, and the tax amount to be paid.
 Together, these concepts are known as Time, Place and Value of Supply.

-Time of supply helps taxpayers understand the due date to pay tax to the government.
+Time of supply in GST helps taxpayers understand the due date to pay tax to the government.
 In this article, we will discuss the concept of time of supply in detail, including how it is determined, and how it differs in various scenarios.

 Time of Supply Under Normal Charge